apalombit/papaya_wrap/README.md

 It includes all configuration from a template html, default is simple overlay with a quick toggle button altering overlay transparency.

+## Why this?

+You just completed one/many registrations between two 3D volumes (here example is CT vs 3D-T1w-MRI) and need to check quickly alignment is ok without pulling all the dataset to local (or no suitable viewer available).

+Adding a line of code to call this wrapper after each registration provides a self-contained registration qc - like similar approaches with animation but with nice viewer capabilities.

+Different modalities and checks are easy to configure defining a different html template (or scripting template generation in a notebook?).

 ## Usage example